 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of times residents are rehospitalized per 1,000 days of short-term resident care.
-Avoiding rehospitalizations during rehabilitation is critical to restoring the physical abilities of residents.
+This is a measure of the number of rehospitalizations per thousand days of short-term resident care.

 Short-term Care: Facilitates Functional Improvement